sldains/vanilla_minecraft_monsters/README.md

 - Can’t wear heavy armor
 - Can turn invisible for a short amount of time
 - Can only eat raw food
+- Other phantoms are your friends
+- You fear cats

 ## Skeleton
 Impact ooo